 Safety Management Systems

-The creation of frameworks and standards as governance for management systems and or other industry standards such as API 1173, have been ongoing for many years in many different industries, including, but not limited to chemical, manufacturing and more recently pipelines.
+The creation of frameworks and standards as governance for management systems and/or other industry standards such as API 1173 have been ongoing for many years in many different industries, including, but not limited to, chemical, manufacturing and more recently pipelines.

 Integrated Integrity Management

 The concept of Integrated Integrity Management refers to an approach that defines and applies integrity principles to any asset class, whether it be transmission piping, a distribution system or a gas storage field.
-Each of these areas has requirements detailed in various forms of governance that need to be supported by control to document execution, measure performance and document effectiveness.
+Each of these areas has requirements detailed in various forms of governance that need to be supported by control to track execution, measure performance and document effectiveness.